 - Using this drug may cause temporary and permanent loss of vision.

-Mixing Poppers with Other Drugs
+Mixing Amyl Nitrite With Other Drugs

 It is dangerous to mix it with other drugs.
 Any time you mix drugs together, you take on new risks.
 Things that affect your risk include the strength, type of drug, and how much you take.

-- Mixing alcohol with this drug can increase the risk of reducing the oxygen supply to vital organs, unconsciousness and death.
+- Mixing alcohol with this drug can increase the risk of reducing the oxygen supply to vital organs, unconsciousness, and death.

-Substance Use Among LGBT
+Amyl Nitrite Substance Use Among LGBT

 - Use drugs and alcohol